WICG/background-sync/explainer.md

 Native application platforms provide [job scheduling](https://developer.android.com/reference/android/app/job/JobScheduler.html) APIs that enable developers to collaborate with the system to ensure low power usage and background-driven processing.
 The web platform needs capabilities like this too.

-We propose a new API that extends [Service Workers](https://github.com/slightlyoff/ServiceWorker) with a `sync` event and an API for signalling the desire for this event to fire.
+We propose a new API that extends [service workers](https://github.com/slightlyoff/ServiceWorker) with a `sync` event and an API for signalling the desire for this event to fire.

 ### The API